Centigrade/ngtx/docs/DOCUMENTATION.md

 );
 ```

-A small bonus: Sometimes you need to have your LifeCycleHooks being run before the change-detection is done.
+As a small bonus: Sometimes you need to have your life-cycle-hooks being run before the change-detection is done.
 In that case simply pass your component as an argument:

 ```ts
 // runs ngOnChanges and ngOnInit life-cycle-hooks (if defined) on component and then detectChanges: